Face coverings and PPE

 - In the case of a positive COVID-19 test, the local health department will contact the student, parent or employee to perform the case investigation and contact tracing.

 - In the event of a positive case in the school community, Mayfield CSD will follow all directives from the Fulton County Health Department.

 - The county health department will conduct case investigations of individuals with confirmed diagnosis of COVID-19.
 Contact tracing follows case investigations and is a process to identify, monitor and support individuals who may have been exposed to a person with COVID-19.

 - If a COVID-19 case is identified, the county health department will contact the school and request assistance from the school to identify potential contacts.
 The school district will do its part in contact tracing by providing attendance records and schedules of students and staff members.
 The main offices at both the elementary school and the junior/senior high school will keep a log of any visitors which includes date, time and location visited.
 In addition, the Mayfield Central School District Office will keep a log of any visitors which includes date, time and location visited.

-Contact tracing begins 48 hours prior to the start of symptoms or 48 hours prior to the positive test for an asymptomatic person.
-All persons who were within 6 feet of the person who tested positive for more than 10 minutes during that time frame will be quarantined for 14 days, monitored for symptoms and tested.
+- Contact tracing begins 48 hours prior to the start of symptoms or 48 hours prior to the positive test for an asymptomatic person.

-The local health department will notify the school for collaboration with contract tracing.
-Those who came in contact with someone who tests positive for COVID-19 will be referred to local testing sites and can return to school after the 14-day quarantine period.
+- The local health department will notify the school for collaboration with contract tracing.
+Those who came in contact with someone who tests positive for COVID-19 will be referred to local testing sites and can return to school after the 10-day quarantine period.

 Management of ill persons